 Protecting the environment and the people who depend on it from the threats and challenges imposed by climate change is a core value of MUSC Sustainability and is essential for MUSC's greater mission to build healthy communities.
-To do this, MUSC is committed to reducing its greenhouse gas emissions through a Climate Action Plan.

 Climate change is caused by excess carbon dioxide (CO2) in the atmosphere from the burning of fossil fuels.
 This excess CO2 acts like a "heat trapping blanket," trapping in the sun's energy and heating our planet's land and water.